 Saati is a solid company selling solid products.
 I use exclusively Saati mesh, Saati reclaim chemicals, and Saati “Thik” cap film for high density work.
 The mesh is not only good but absolutely consistently good.
 There are too many variables out of our control in screenprinting, you need to control the ones you can, and consistent mesh is one you need to count on.
 After all, what we do is called “SCREEN printing” so you need good screens.
 Saati keeps coming up with greener and greener screen room chemicals, they don’t bullsh** me about how green they are, they are not expensive, and they actually work, in fact highly effectively work.
 The reason I have worked with Saati for over twenty years is that they are innovative and they are a real partner, they stand by their products and they give you accurate information.
 If you want to be a serious screenprinter, you have to consider working with Saati. – Rick

-SPSI I went to an open house at SPSI about ten years ago and have been doing business with them ever since.
-They are a good company selling good products and equipment and then what puts them above other distributors is that they stand behind what they sell.
-A thousand miles away from them I still end up with a better deal and better service buying a heat press from them than buying from my local people.
+SPSI I went to an open house at SPSI about fifteen years ago and have been doing business with them ever since.
+They are a good company selling good products and equipment, and then what puts them above other distributors is that they stand behind what they sell.
+A thousand miles away from them I still end up with a better deal and better service buying a heat press from them than buying from my local vendors.
 They also have a great EPSON film system which works better than systems costing three or four times as much.
 We do all our Mirror Image museum prints with films with halftones output on our SPSI system. – Rick

 Rutland Plastic Technologies We use almost exclusively Rutland inks and it is pretty simple why.
 First, the inks are consistent and build up on the back of the screens less than any others for the best wet on wet printing, and that is true for printing 16 color jobs or for the simple white ink on black shirt jobs that we endlessly all print.
 Second, they are good people with accurate information.
 Screenprinting is so complicated, you need to work with an ink company that gives you accurate information and can help you figure out how to print the thousands of garments out there which are thrown your way, and the endless variations of how your customers want them decorated.
 Rutland is that partner.
 They not only have all the products you need to do everything from discharge to glitter, but they have the honest technical people who can help you figure out how to do it. – Rick